ibexa/graphql/doc/custom_app_schema.md

 # Custom application schema

-If your application requires custom GraphQL resources, for instance for Doctrine entities, the schema generated from the eZ Platform repository can be customized.
+If your application requires custom GraphQL resources, for instance for Doctrine entities, the schema generated from the Ibexa repository can be customized.
 To do so, create the `app/config/graphql/Query.types.yml` file.
 It will be used as the GraphQL query root.

 In that file, you can add new fields that use any custom type or custom logic you require, based on [overblog/GraphQLBundle](https://github.com/overblog/GraphQLBundle).